Mediterranean recluse spider

-The Mediterranean recluse spider (Loxosceles rufescens) is a species of spider that originated in the Mediterranean region as its name implies, but can now be found in many parts of the world and is listed as one of the most invasive spiders world-wide.
-Usually dwelling in caves, the spiders will also inhabit basements and tunnels.
-Their webs shelter their egg sacs, which hatch into young that molt as they grow.
-The spider hunts at night and eats species including silverfish and cockroaches, and they usually target smaller insects.
+The Mediterranean recluse spider (Loxosceles rufescens) is a species of spider that originated in the Mediterranean region as its name implies, but can now be found in many parts of the world and is listed as one of the most invasive spiders worldwide.
+Usually dwelling in caves, this species will also inhabit basements and tunnels.
+The spider hunts at night and eats insects including silverfish and cockroaches, and they usually target smaller species.

 Similar to other species in their genus, bites from L. rufescens can cause necrosis and, for some individuals, systemic damage due to the enzyme sphingomyelinase D. Pest control may be undertaken with similar strategies as used for the brown recluse spider.

 Characteristics

-L. rufescens is a cave dwelling arachnid that is nearly indistinguishable in appearance to Loxosceles reclusa, the brown recluse spider.
-Individuals can be identified as a medium sized spider distinguished by three pairs of two eyes organized in the shape of a triangle (spiders commonly have 8 eyes), with a violin shaped pattern on their cephalothorax.
+Loxosceles rufescens is a cave-dwelling arachnid that is nearly indistinguishable in appearance from Loxosceles reclusa, the brown recluse spider.
+Individuals can be identified as medium-sized spiders distinguished by three pairs of two eyes organized in the shape of a triangle (spiders commonly have eight eyes), with a violin-shaped pattern on their cephalothorax.
 This spider belongs to the genus Loxosceles which contains many of the most dangerous spiders in the world.
-Both male and females grow to approximately 7-7.5 mm in length.
+Both males and females grow to approximately 7–7.5 mm in length.

-L. rufescens egg sacs contain approximately 40 eggs that each take a few weeks to hatch, depending on the temperature.
-The young spiders grow slowly and produce molts during its growing phase.
+Loxosceles rufescens egg sacs contain approximately 40 eggs that each take a few weeks to hatch, depending on the temperature.
+The young spiders grow slowly and produce molts during their growing phase.
 These molts often have a pale ghostly appearance.
 Mediterranean recluse spiders typically live from one to three years.
-The webs Mediterranean recluse spiders spin function as a daytime hiding spot and provide seclusion for the egg sacs.
+The webs of Mediterranean recluse spiders spin function as a daytime hiding spot and provide seclusion for the egg sacs.
 The webs are very thin and fragile, formed by strands of silk laid in a disorganized manner.

 Distribution and habitat

 The Mediterranean recluse is listed as one of the most invasive species in the world.
 It is native to the Mediterranean area and western Asia, including parts of Europe and Northern Africa, and prefers warm temperatures and generally dry weather.
 Today, this spider has a global distribution due to increased human travel and the increase of transported goods.

+This species has been introduced to Madagascar, southeast Asia from India to Japan, Australia, and numerous Atlantic and Pacific islands (including four in the Hawaiian archipelago) and in North America, it has been recorded in over 20 of the United States, widely scattered from California to Florida and north to Michigan, as well as Ontario, Canada.

+In South Africa, only a single specimen was recorded from Cape Town in 1914.

 In areas where L. rufescens are non-native, they can be found in semi-arid environments and damp areas such as basements, caves, and tunnels.
-In these locations individuals are able to find their favorable meal of cockroaches and silverfish.

-This species was recorded in caves in Iran in 2013.
-During a routine building pest check in 2021, spiders of this species were found in the basement of the University of Michigan's Shapiro Undergraduate Library, which led to its closure for two days.
+In these locations, individuals can find their favorable meal of cockroaches and silverfish.
+During a routine building pest check-in in 2021, spiders of this species were found in the basement of the University of Michigan's Shapiro Undergraduate Library, which led to its closure for two days.